-Trigger points can best be identified by a few physical distinct features; tension in the muscles tissue or soreness in a particular spot, a “twitching” response to mechanical stimulation (such as touch) and a lump or knot that is tender to the touch and is relatively smooth and symmetrical in size and feel.
+Trigger points can best be identified by a few physical distinct features; tension in the muscles tissue or soreness in a particular spot, a "twitching" response to mechanical stimulation (such as firm pressure) and a lump or knot that is tender to the touch and is relatively smooth and symmetrical in size and feel.
 Any asymmetrical lumps and bumps should be brought to your primary medical practitioner.

 More scientific research on what trigger points are and how they have been studied in the past here.

 The medical treatment for trigger points.